 Blogging for business is a great way to encourage your SEO results along.
 It offers a simple, natural ease in ranking for keywords, promoting products, linking to services and of course keeping your customers up to date with news about your business.

-But what is the key to success with a blog for business?
+But what is the key to success with a blog writing for business?

 You should start with a plan.
 This plan can be a short term, to get the ball rolling, or you might want to think long term, it’s going to be dependent on your subject, or subjects.